 Black Slaves, Indian Masters proves a much needed addition to African American and Native American histories of slavery.
 Krauthamer uses an exhaustive number of sources to bolster her argument–slave narratives, government records, personal correspondence of Indian leaders such as diaries and letters, and official papers of the Choctaw and Chickasaw Nations.
 Her work not only expands the lens of the study of slavery beyond the “black and white,” but also can provide insight into the current tensions and issues of citizenship and identity existing between descendants of the enslaved and nations such as the Cherokee and Seminole today.

 In 2011, Dr. Krauthamer was a fellow at The Institute for Historical Studies at UT-Austin.
-Read about the workshop she delivered while she was here, “Enslaved Women and the Politics of Self-Liberation.”
+During this time, she delivered a workshop “Enslaved women and the Politics of Self-Liberation.”

-You can purchase Black Slaves, Indian Masters here.
-And be sure to explore Envisioning Emancipation, a powerful collection of photographs portraying the lives of enslaved and freed African-Americans Dr. Krauthamer compiled with renowned photographic historian Deborah Willis.
+You can find Black Slaves, Indian Masters here.
+And be sure to explore Envisioning Emancipation, a powerful collection of photographs portraying the lives of enslaved and freed African-Americans that Dr. Krauthamer compiled with renowned photographic historian Deborah Willis.